bkerler/edl/README.md

 #### Method 2 - Manual
 #### Install python + git
-- Install python 3.9 and git
+- Install Python 3.10 or newer and git
 - If you install python from microsoft store, "python setup.py install" will fail, but that step isn't required.
 - WIN+R ```cmd```